-For those with five to nine years of experience, average earnings amount to about $16.60 per hour.
-The largest fraction of Heartland Dental Care people (33 percent) have been working for one to four years and earn $15.34 per hour on average.
+For those who claim five to nine years of work experience, pay on average amounts to about $17.86 per hour.
+The largest slice of the Heartland Dental Care workforce (45 percent) has been working for one to four years and earns, on average, $15.62 per hour.

 Certifications and Degrees

 Monetary compensation comes to around $31.14 per hour for Registered Dental Hygienists, far surpassing the earnings of non-credentialed workers.
 Heartland Dental Care provides the highest financial reward to those with an Associate's Degree — these employees rake in approximately $38.50 per hour.

 Employees who count Periodontics among their skills enjoy higher pay; the median for this group is about $30.59 per hour.
 One of the more prevalent skills at Heartland Dental Care is Radiology, with a majority considering it a key competency.
 Many workers usually know Patient Education, Order Inventory, and Customer Service as well.

 The number of female employees who completed the survey outweighs the number of men; the female-to-male ratio is more than 3 to 1.

 A 401(k) program is available, and the larger part of survey participants use it to save for retirement.
 Health insurance comes as part of the deal for a fair number of survey participants, and a strong majority of survey participants report receiving dental coverage as well.
 Additional benefits of working here are life insurance, tuition reimbursement, stock options, employee stock ownership plan (esop), and a company cell phone.